coldsonata/simple_image_classification/short_process.md

 Replacing the Drab tagged images with Dull tagged images yielded a much lower accuracy.
 This might likely be because the difference between Sensational and Dull images are not as distinct as that of Sensational and Drab images.

 ### Test Accuracy
-Overall, the test acccuracy was around 85% and can be downloaded here: https://drive.google.com/file/d/1k8AX7WQqz3DsuX1L3DgTyvkKSzyeQYbb/view
+Overall, the test acccuracy was around 85% and the resultant model can be downloaded here: https://drive.google.com/file/d/1k8AX7WQqz3DsuX1L3DgTyvkKSzyeQYbb/view

 The model might be further improved through ensembling, or a more detailed hyper-parameter grid search.